programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-18.png" alt="Bar graph with changed static elements using the theme_wsj() function from the ggthemes package." caption="Figure 18.
-Changing static elements using another theme (the Wall Street Journal theme)." %}
+Changing static elements using The Wall Street Journal theme." %}

 ### Extending ggplot2 with Other Packages

-One of ggplot2's strengths is its extensive collection of [extensions](http://www.ggplot2-exts.org/) that enhance our analysis of urban and demographic patterns.
-These extensions create specialized visualizations like network graphs (useful for showing relationships between cities), time series graphs (for tracking demographic changes over time), and ridgeline plots (for comparing population distributions across different urban areas).
+One of ggplot2's strengths is its extensive collection of [extensions](http://www.ggplot2-exts.org/) that can help enhance your analysis with specialized visualizations like network graphs (useful for showing relationships between cities, for example), time series graphs (for tracking demographic changes over time), and ridgeline plots (for comparing population distributions across different urban areas).

-Let's explore an example that showcases how ggplot2 can be extended using additional packages to create more advanced and visually striking plots.
-In this case, we will create a ridgeline plot, also known as a joy plot, designed to visualize changes in distributions over time or across different categories.
-Ridgeline plots are particularly effective for comparing multiple distributions in a compact and aesthetically pleasing manner, as they create the impression of a mountain range.
+Let's explore an example that showcases a ggplot2 extension that creates more advanced and visually striking plots.
+In this case, we will create a [ridgeline plot](https://en.wikipedia.org/wiki/Ridgeline_plot) – also known as a joyplot – designed to visualize changes in distributions over time, across different categories.
+Ridgeline plots are particularly effective for comparing multiple distributions in a compact and aesthetically pleasing manner.

-To create a ridgeline plot, we leverage the capabilities of the ggridges package, which is an extension of ggplot2.
+To create a ridgeline plot, you're going to leverage the capabilities of the ggridges package (one of manya ggplot2 extensions).
 This adds a new layer called `geom_density_ridges()` and a new theme `theme_ridges()`, which expands R's plotting possibilities.

-This code is simple enough (we use a log transformation due to the data's skewness):
+This code is simple enough (again using a log transformation due to the data's skewness):

 ```